rnd-team-dev/plotoptix/README.md

 2. Complete the plot layout / cover more raytracing features.
 3. Convenience functions for various plot styles.

-   *Here, the community input is possible and welcome.*
+   *Here, the community input is possible and warmly welcome!*

 ## Examples